1977 Atlanta Falcons season: Week 4

 The Atlanta Falcons, with the NFL's leading defensive unit, have now allowed just 19 points in four games while climbing to the top of the NFC West with a 3-1 record.
 A 39-yard touchdown pass from Scott Hunter to Alfred Jenkins was the only score in the game and was set up when Edgar Fields blocked a punt by San Francisco's Tom Wittum.
+The Falcons' Rolland Lawrence had both an interception return touchdown and fumble return touchdown called back by offsides penalties.